 b.
 Semantic Interoperability is a Problem for Business to Solve.

-As supply chains organizations gain experience in data integration, they begin to realize that issues with data interoperability is not just an IT problem, but rather a business problem.
+Also as supply chains organizations gain experience in data integration, they begin to realize that issues with data interoperability is not just an IT problem, but rather a business problem.
 While IT can transfer data from one system to another, the meaning of the data is unclear for the receiving organization.
 Let’s take the example of a transportation carrier transmitting data to a shipper.
 In this case, one of the data elements is a date field.
 The question for the shipper is what does this date field represent.
 Is it a ship date, manifested created date, data transmission date, or just a random date?
 Indeed, this is a semantic interoperability problem!

 Business-Led Improvement Areas to Achieve Semantic Interoperability